eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-##### RuntimeFacade prevents sending of workload states on delete of old workload
+##### RuntimeFacade deletes old workload without sending workload states
 `swdd~agent-delete-old-workload-without-sending-workload-states~1`

 Status: approved

-When the RuntimeFacade is requested to delete the workload and the flag `report_workload_states_for_workload` is false, then the RuntimeFacade shall delete the workload via the runtime connector.
+When the RuntimeFacade is requested to delete the workload and the flag `report_workload_states_for_workload` is false, then the RuntimeFacade shall delete the workload via the runtime connector without sending workload states.

 Comment:
 This delete is done by the specific runtime for a workload Id.
 No internal workload object is involved in this action.